 The Danish Refugee Council assists refugees and internally displaced persons across the globe: we provide emergency aid, fight for their rights, and strengthen their opportunity for a brighter future.
 We work in conflict-affected areas, along the displacement routes, and in the countries where refugees settle.
 In cooperation with local communities, we strive for responsible and sustainable solutions.
 We work toward successful integration and – whenever possible – for the fulfilment of the wish to return home.

 The Danish Refugee Council was founded in Denmark in 1956 and has since grown to become an international humanitarian organization with more than 7,000 staff and 8,000 volunteers.
 Based in Copenhagen (Denmark) and present in forty countries, the Danish Refugee Council is a non-profitmaking, politically independent, non-governmental and non-denominational relief organization.

 Our vision is a dignified life for all displaced.
 All our efforts are based on our value compass: humanity, respect, independence and neutrality, participation, and honesty and transparency.

 A department of multi-country grants and operations has been established since February 2021 with multi country and cross border projects and regionally held grants.
-The position of Regional Projects Manager is a new position.
-The Regional Projects Manager’s portfolio is composed of multi-country and muti-year programmes (including in consortia) that operationalize triple nexus in strategic partnerships with local/international actors and integrate multiple sectors (economic recovery, protection, peacebuilding).
+The Regional Projects Manager’s portfolio is composed of multi-country and multi-year programmes (including in consortia) that operationalize triple nexus in strategic partnerships with local/international actors and integrate multiple sectors (economic recovery, protection, peacebuilding).